SShubrath/experience/README.md

 ## Work Experience
 **Web Developer @ BTL Global (_June 2023 - Present_)**
-- Helped develop and maintain the company’s website using WordPress and CSS managed server traffic to site by increasing viewership by 22.93%.
+- Helped develop and maintain the company’s website using WordPress and CSS managed server traffic to the site by increasing viewership by 22.93%.
-- Experienced in the software development lifecycle including design, development, testing and implementation using AGILE processes.
+- Experienced in the software development lifecycle including design, development, testing, and implementation using AGILE processes.

 **Independent Contractor @ Fiverr (_Feb 2021 - Dec 2023_)**
 - Developed and constructed web pages and projects for individual customers in CSS/C++/JS/Java